-All course materials, including lecture notes and other additional materials related to your course and provided to you, whether electronically or in hard copy, as part of your study, are the property of (or licensed to) UCLan and MUST not be distributed, sold, published, made available to others or copied other than for your personal study use unless you have gained written permission to do so from the Dean/Head of School.
+All course materials, including lecture notes and other additional materials related to your course and provided to you, whether electronically or in hard copy, as part of your study, are the property of (or licensed to) UCLan and MUST not be distributed, sold, published, made available to others or copied other than for your personal study use unless you have gained written permission to do so from the Head of School.
 This applies to the materials in their entirety and to any part of the materials.

 This Handbook is produced centrally and locked for editing.
-Partner institutions only are given permission to contextualise the Handbook .
-UCLan Mission statement We create positive change in our students, staff, business partners and wider communities, enabling them to develop their full potential by providing excellent higher education, innovation and research.
-UCLan Values - The pursuit of excellence in all that we do. - Equality of opportunity for all, supporting the rights and freedoms of our diverse community. - The advancement and protection of knowledge, freedom of speech and enquiry. - Supporting the health, safety and wellbeing of all.
+Partner institutions only are given permission to contextualise the Handbook.